- Home

 Iftar events

-Breaking fast as a community.
-Take a look at how volunteers and beneficiaries meet at HeartBeat Bedok for Ramadan community interfaith Breaking of Fast event.
+Take a look at how volunteers and beneficiaries meet for an interfaith breaking of fast event.

 A resilient community

-A resilient Muslim community in Singapore.
-Read more to find out the different ways the Muslim community adapted their practices in the face of Covid-19.
+Read more to find out the different ways the Muslim community adapted their practices in the face of COVID-19.

 Fundraising efforts